dragnet-org/dragnet_data/README.md

 Web pages are assigned universally unique ids (UUIDs) based on the canonical URLs used to fetch their HTML.
 Each page is represented by two files:

 - `/data/html/[UUID].html`: Raw page HTML downloaded via HTTP GET request using the `httpx` package.
 No JavaScript is run on the page; character encodings are inferred.
-- `/data/meta/[UUID].toml`: Structured metadata extracted from page HTML in JSON-LD or microdata formats.
-Results vary by page, but may include canonical url, title, date published, and a decent first pass on main text content.
+- `/data/meta/[UUID].toml`: Structured metadata extracted from page HTML — first via automatic extraction from JSON-LD or microdata formats, followed by a manual pass described below.
+Results vary by page, but typically include canonical url, title, date published, and main text content.

 All pages included in the gold-standard archive data are listed in `/data/page_uuids.txt`.

-### gold-standard text extractions
+### gold-standard metadata extractions

-For each page, the main text content is manually extracted from the raw HTML by following these steps:
+For each page, gold-standard metadata is manually extracted from the raw HTML by following these steps:

 1. Open the page's HTML file (`/data/html[UUID].html`) in a web browser for which JavaScript has been disabled.
 There's no need to disconnect from the internet.
 2. Open the corresponding metadata file (`/data/meta/[UUID].toml`) in a text editor.

+#### `title`

-3. In the web browser, manually highlight the page's title, copy the text, then assign it to the `title` field and the first line of the `text` field in the text editor.
-If the page's metadata already has an extracted `title` field, make sure that the content is the same.
+3. In the web browser, manually highlight the visible text content of the page's title, copy the text, then assign it to the `title` field in the text editor.
+If the page's metadata already has an extracted `title` field (it was automatically extracted), use it as a sanity-check only before overwriting its contents.

+Included web page components:

+- main page title

+Excluded web page components:

+- subtitles, ledes, and summaries

+#### `dt_published`

+4. In the web browser, manually highlight the visible text content containing the page's date published data, if present; copy the text, then assign it to the `dt_published` field in the text editor.
+If the page's metadata already has an extracted `dt_published` field (it was automatically extracted), use it as a sanity-check only before overwriting its contents; if there's an automatically extracted value but no visible text content for you to copy, remove the field and its value from the metadata file.

+Note that automatic extractions are saved in toml-native datetime format, but you'll be pasting in a human-friendly text string.
+All gold-standard extractions must be visible web page content, not structured metadata embedded within HTML documents.

+Included web page components:

+- dates, times, and timezones in any recognizable format
+- humanized date/time representations, such as "Today" or "13 hours ago"

+Excluded web page components:

+- labeling or connective prefix, such as "Published: ..." or "on ..."
+- symbols adjacent to but _external_ to date/time text separating it from other components
+- similar date/time text for "date updated", when presented alongside "date published"

+#### `text`

-4. In the web browser, manually highlight the page's main text content, either all at once or in convenient chunks.
+5. In the web browser, manually highlight the page's main visible text content, either all at once or in convenient chunks.
 Take care to select only included components (details below).
-Copy the text over to the text editor as before.
+Copy the text over to the text editor as before, and be sure to spread it out across multiple lines using toml's multi-line literal string syntax (`'''`).

 Web page components included in text extractions:

-- title
+- main body text
 - subtitles, ledes, and summaries
-- main body text
 - pull quotes and block quotes
 - visible image captions, excluding sourcing info
 - visible text content of embedded social media posts